Common Names: goldenseal, yellow root

 - Little information is available on the safety of goldenseal taken alone.
 Goldenseal might be safe for most adults when taken by mouth in the short term.
 There is not enough reliable information to know if goldenseal is safe for long-term use.

-- Women who are pregnant or breastfeeding should avoid using goldenseal.
-Berberine, a chemical in goldenseal, can cause or worsen jaundice in newborns and could lead to a life-threatening problem called kernicterus.
+- Women who are pregnant or breastfeeding should not use goldenseal, and it should not be given to infants.
+Berberine can cause or worsen jaundice in newborn infants and could lead to a life-threatening problem called kernicterus.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 Toll-free in the U.S.: 1-888-644-6226

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need To Know) and fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements).